avnig05/ai-text-to-calendar/README.md

 ## How to start the frontend server

+make sure you have npm installed run `npm install` and `npm install next`

-To start up the frontend server navigate into `./ai-text-to-calendar/frontend/text-to-calendar/app` and run:
+To start up the frontend server navigate into `./ai-text-to-calendar/frontend/text-to-calendar/` and run:

 `npm run dev`